Golf Club San Diego

 A. General—Unless otherwise specified below, United States Golf Association (U.S.G.A) and Southern California Golf Association (S.C.G.A) Rules shall apply to all Nomad events and will be the final determinant whenever a rules conflict arises.
 Any other situations not covered by the USGA or SCGA will be resolved by the President, if present, or the next senior Club Officer on-site.

-C. Tees—During NOMAD events, women will most often play from the Forward tees and the men will play from either the Middle or Back tees.
+C. Tees—During NOMAD events, women will most often play from the forward tees and the men will have a choice of playing from either the front, middle or back tees.

-D. Tournament Tie Breakers—Tie breakers in all tournaments except Match Play will be resolved through the application of the following USGA guidelines:
+D. Tournament Tie Breakers—Tie breakers in all tournaments will be resolved through the application of the following USGA guidelines:

 • Matching of Cards—the winner will be determined on the basis of the best net score for the last nine holes.
 If the tying players have the same net score for the last nine holes, the last six holes are then compared, then the last three holes, and then the 18th hole.
 If a tie still exists, the same process will be applied, using the first nine holes.